-- Very effective when you need a float to wear down a game fish especially if remember to pull up and then clip the line off to your float.
+- Floatlines are very effective when you need a float to wear down a game fish, especially if a Floatline Clutch is used to pull up and stop the floatline from being pulled back down.

-- Great in kelp, allowing you to get to the surface and still hold on to your fish.
-Is highly visible when diving down through the kelp to recover your fish.
+- Great in kelp, which allow you to get to the surface and still hold onto your fish.
+It acts as a highly visible line to help locate and recover your fish.

-- The long trail behind you creates a hazard when boats are in the area.
+- The long trail behind you creates a visual reference for boats in the area.
+Attach a dive flag to the float to help ensure boats know divers are in the water.

-- Consider researching spearfishing floatline setups online, the spearfishing community is a welcoming one and there are a number of digital channels and discussion boards that can help guide you through the process, provide illustrations, tutorials, and more.
+Consider researching spearfishing online, the spearfishing community is a welcoming one and there are a number of digital channels and discussion boards that can help guide you through the process, provide illustrations, tutorials, and more.